Fort Mose: State park and replica fort

-Fort Mose Historic State Park was founded after the initial excavations, and the site was added to the National Register of Historic Places in 1994, and subsequently designated a World Heritage Site.
+Fort Mose Historic State Park was founded after the initial excavations, and the site was added to the National Register of Historic Places in 1994, recognized as a National Historic Landmark and subsequently designated a World Heritage Site.
+A key role in the promotion of the site was played by the Fort Mose Historical Society, founded in 1996, involving many leaders of the Black community in St. Augustine.

 Today, artifacts are displayed in the museum within the Visitor Center at the park.
 On the grounds, interpretive panels are used to illustrate the history of the site.
 Three replicas of historic items have been installed within the park: a choza or cooking hut, a small historic garden, and a small Spanish flat boat called a barca chata.

 In January 2024, a groundbreaking ceremony was enacted for the construction of a replica of the 1738 fort on park grounds.
 This is intended to be a full-scale replica of the original fortification.
 The construction of a replica open to visitors to the park has been a goal of the Fort Mose Historical Society since the mid-1990s, though the project did not move forward in earnest until the early 2020s when major donations and grants secured the necessary funding, estimated at around $3 million.
 It was completed in May 2025 with a ceremony on the 9th.

+The ribbon-cutting ceremony included reenactments and cultural performances aimed at bringing the settlement’s history to life for visitors.
+The reconstructed fort has since become a focal point for public history programming, seeking to highlight Fort Mose’s national significance.

-In popular media
+In popular culture

 The story of Fort Mose is told in a juvenile book published in 2010 by Deagan and Darcie MacMahon.
 It contains material not typically found in a children's book: an index, a long list of sources, internet resources, and documentation for all the illustrations.
 Landers has also written a full-length history of Spanish Florida, which covers Mose in detail.